 The Importance of NSF/ANSI Certification

-Only if a filter has received NSF/ANSI certification for a certain standard does it pass an official test for removing the substances included in that standard?
-Companies often choose to voluntarily submit their products for evaluation, and they receive a certification if they meet the federal requirements.
+If a filter has received NSF/ANSI certification for a certain standard, does it pass an official test for removing the substances included in that standard?
+Companies often choose to submit their products for evaluation voluntarily, and they receive a certification if they meet the federal requirements.

 For example, the two standards most commonly evaluated in filters are Standard 42 and 53.
 The first is certified if the filter adequately (over 90%) reduces chlorine, including its odor and taste.
 Standard 53 further accounts for the reduction of heavy metals, inorganics, and volatile organic chemicals.

-An EPA registration, on the other hand, requires a company to submit evidential data concerning the materials it uses and the claims it is making.
+On the other hand, an EPA registration requires a company to submit evidential data concerning the materials it uses and the claims it is making.
 The EPA determines if the two match up and acute or chronic health concerns with the product.
 If it satisfies all of its claims and there are no health concerns, the product can be registered with the EPA.

 What do inline water filters remove?

 Inline water filters often remove contaminants commonly found in drinking water, including sediments and chemicals.

-Sediments can be categorized by size (0.5 microns being the smallest of particles removed), while chemicals are either organic compounds such as waste products and soil, inorganic compounds, or elements such as mercury and lead.
+Sediments can be categorized by size (0.5 microns being the smallest of particles removed), while chemicals are either organic compounds such as waste products and soil, inorganic compounds, or mercury and lead elements.

 In removing these contaminants, these filters also improve the taste and quality of your water.